tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The domain name owner shall be the entity applicant.
 3. The access to the website shall not be enabled before the website filing is successfully completed.

-## Filing requirements of Hunan Communications Administration Bureau
+## Filing Requirements of Hunan Communications Administration Bureau
 Individual:
 1. The mobile phone number location shall be Hunan province.
 2. The domain name owner must be the filing applicant.